-The ID Policy was updated during 2021.
-The updated document, approved by the Board of Directors on 13 May 2021, is available on the Company website in the "Governance" section.
+The Policy ID was updated during 2022, following doValue's entry into the Star Segment.
+The updated document, approved by the Board of Directors on 28 May 2022, is available on the Company website in the "Governance" section.

 The ID Policy regulates, with mandatory effectiveness, the reporting obligations and conduct towards the Company and the market, relating to Relevant Transactions (as defined below) carried out, even by interposing person, by the MAR Relevant Entities and/or by the IR Relevant Entities and/or by Persons Closely Related to them, identified in absolute adherence to the provisions of the MAR Regulation and the Consob Issuers' Regulation.